This post may contain affiliate links. Please see our disclosure policy.

 1. A sharp razor and homemade foaming shaving cream are essential for a close, smooth shave.

-2. Wash and use a homemade natural face moisturizer before shaving to prevent irritation.
+2. Wash with a homemade natural face moisturizer or a homemade body wash before shaving to prevent irritation.

-3. Apply aftershave immediately after shaving to close the pores.
+3. Apply aftershave immediately after shaving to soothe the skin and prevent irritation.

 Prep: 2 minutes